Lenddo/java-lenddo/README.md

 ###
 ###
 Java-Lenddo is a Java SDK for getting Lenddo's ApplicationScore and ApplicationVerification.
 Usage is very simple and straightforward.
 This supports Asynchronous calls and will return a POJO.
 It is possible to get a JSON String from the response using a provided utility method.
-[Click here](UIDemo.jar) for demo
+[Click here](UIDemo.jar) for demo.
+Currently the Lenddo Java SDK only supports Java 7 and 8.
+Java 9 support to be added soon.

 ### Usage
 1) Download the latest [LenddoApi.zip](https://github.com/Lenddo/java-lenddo/releases) file, extract and add the LenddoApi.jar to your Java project as a library.